Szymon423/Robot-arm-v2.0/README.md

 Without any changes in code (still using internal pullup) previous inertia changed into something like this:
 ![po](https://user-images.githubusercontent.com/96399051/181521899-1e8561e3-d804-4944-85c5-8afe1a2b95c3.jpg)

 As You can see it is quite smaller - around 10 μs.
+And now readings from encoder are perfect at least for this project (until some quite big speed - fixing this requires faster optocouplers).

+### Testing stage vol.2
+ - Encoder readings are working ✔️
+ - Status LEDs are working ✔️
+ - Stepper motor controll ✔️
+ - end switches ✔️